geodynamics/aspect/cookbooks/onset_of_convection/doc/onset_of_convection.md

 The input file for this model can be found at [cookbooks/onset_of_convection/onset_of_convection.prm](https://www.github.com/geodynamics/aspect/blob/main/cookbooks/onset_of_convection/onset_of_convection.prm).

-This model is a copy of the onset of convection benchmark described in Section&nbsp;{ref}`sec:benchmark-onset-of-convection`, with the difference that parameter values are specified explicitly in the input file (rather than through an ipython notebook).
-The setup is based on a linear stability analysis for the onset of convection given in Turcotte and Schubert (Turcotte and Schubert 2014) (section 6.19).
+This model is a copy of the onset of convection benchmark described in {ref}`sec:benchmarks:onset_of_convection`, with the difference that parameter values are specified explicitly in the input file (rather than through an ipython notebook).
+The setup is based on a linear stability analysis for the onset of convection given in {cite:t}`turcotte:schubert:2014` (section 6.19).
 The parameters being used here are reasonable for the Earth's mantle.
 The cookbook folder contains a script [cookbooks/onset_of_convection/run.sh](https://www.github.com/geodynamics/aspect/blob/main/cookbooks/onset_of_convection/run.sh) that can be used to run several models with small parameter variations.
 More details can be found in the example assignment below.

-.

 ```{figure-md} fig:convection-box-iterations
 <img src="convection_models.png" style="width:80.0%" />

  Onset of convection model with different Rayleigh numbers.
 Background colors show temperature.
 ```
-.

-Slides that describe the different forces controling convective motion (which is related to one of the questions in the assignment) can be found [here].
+Slides that describe the different forces controling convective motion (which is related to one of the questions in the assignment) can be found [here]( https://www.dropbox.com/s/0wqtg05w7713hdz/06_geophysics_lecture_01_29.pdf?dl=0).

 ## Example assignment: Onset of convection in celestial bodies